11 Things You Must Do Once You Start Making $100,000

 Dying without a will means that the state gets to decide where your money and property go.
 They won’t know what you want, so if you have particular needs or wishes, it’s important to spell them out.

 As you make more money, having your estate planning documents reviewed by an attorney becomes even more important.
-Templates abound online, but wills and other end-of-life docs are incredibly state-specific.
+It's important to take the necessary steps to help you truly get ahead financially before it's too late.

 Bottom line